fiedsch/contao-tokenlogin/Readme.md

 # Token Login

-This Codes describes a module to allow Login with a token alone (as opposed to username+password).
+This Code describes a module to allow Login with a token alone (as opposed to username+password).

 To achieve this we do the following: username and token are semantically